 In FY 2022-23, UCWL placed a strong emphasis on building future readiness within its workforce.
 To achieve this, the organisation implemented continuous learning initiatives, enabling employees to upskill and reskill for their roles imparting contemporary concepts that are essential for the future.
-Interactive exercises, role plays, and thought-provoking videos were used to ensure participants knowledge effective internalise for implementation.
+Interactive exercises, role plays, and thought-provoking videos were used to ensure participants internalise knowledge for effective implementation.